BendingSpoons/katana-swift/README.md

 ## Where is the UI?

 The previous version of this library was a mix of UI and logic.
 Our idea was to create a framework to structure the application as a whole.
-By using Katana in more and more apps, we felt it was better to split the library in two pieces: logic, which you can find in this repository, and UI, which you can find [here](https://github.com/BendingSpoons/katana-ui-swift).
+By using Katana in more and more apps, we felt it was better to split the library in two pieces: logic, which you can find in this repository, and UI, that has been moved into a [separated repository](https://github.com/BendingSpoons/katana-ui-swift).
 You can also find the previous readme and source code [here](https://github.com/BendingSpoons/katana-swift/tree/a87dbe114458a46032d94e577b2fc5896a9a870f).

 We wrote several successful applications using the declarative UI layer that Katana provides.
 We still think that the declarative approach is really a good one when it comes to complex UIs that have to manage several states and transitions.
-At the same time, we also spent a considerable amunt of time in bridging UIKit's features into Katana UI layer.
+At the same time, we also spent a considerable amunt of time bridging UIKit's features into Katana UI layer.
 While in some cases the bridge was easy to implement, in other cases we had to create non trivial code to manage the gap between UIKit and Katana.
 We felt that being continously in contrast with UIKit really wasn't the way to go and so we decided to put some effort to fix this problem.
 The result is [Tempura](https://github.com/BendingSpoons/tempura-lib-swift).
 Tempura is a lightweight, UIKit friendly, UI layer that aims to provide a declarative-like approach to UI without being in contrast with UIKit.
 We love it, and we really encourage you to [check it out](https://github.com/BendingSpoons/tempura-lib-swift)!

 ## Overview